 A simple majority: 50% +1 vote.
 Every vote is important.
 Consider the issues carefully.

 Who will decide this issue?

-Registered voters who live in Cass County who vote on April 7th, 2020.
+Registered voters who live in Cass County who vote on June 2nd, 2020 (the April municipal election has been postponed due to COVID-19).
 Polling places will be open from 6:00am to 7:00pm.
-In order to vote in the April election, you must be registered to vote by Wednesday, March 11th, 2020.
+In order to vote in the June election, you must be registered to vote by Wednesday, March 11th, 2020.